REVIEWS for

 of the original Los Angeles production posted Oct.
 15, 2002.

-This condensation reflects the slightly edited (from the online review) version that appeared in print:
+This condensation reflects the slightly edited (from the online review) version that appeared in print:"Collaborators in life and in art, Jim Brochu and Steve Schalchlin

 (co-creators of the multiple-award-winning musical "The Last Session") have chronicled the history of their relationship in story and song.
 With composer Schalchlin holding forth from an electronic keyboard and Brochu roaming flamboyantly about a bare stage, the pair relate the deceptively simple, endearing tale of two deeply religious gay men who found their true calling in life while trying to come to terms with their complicated relationship with God.
 Aided by a delightful 13-number original score, director Anthony Barnao intuitively guides the two through the humor-filled interactions of talented artists who have been life partners for over 17 years.
 Their ability to fluidly weave individual tales in and around one another creates a lighthearted energy that sustains itself even when they are relating the darker moments of their relationship.
 Like all good musicals there’s a happy ending leading to a maturing of their beliefs and the recognition that they had found the essence of God in each other."